darizagrl/users-balance/README.md

   ```
 * **SQL Request Statistics:** Enabled to check reports on queries using `spring.jpa.properties.hibernate.generate_statistics=true`.
 * **Logging Interceptor:** Implemented a `BeanPostProcessor` that logs executed query information using SLF4J.
 Although this exposes parameter values in logs, which is not recommended for a production application, it can be annotated with `@Profile("local")`.
 But as it's a test task, only the default profile was used.

+## Testing
+The application is covered with basic unit tests.
+Performance testing can be conducted with JMeter, but it requires additional effort and is not within the scope of this task.
+However, it could be considered a future improvement.